 Ritalin Addiction and Abuse

 How did your loved one develop an addiction to Ritalin?
-Quite easily, considering it is a methylphenidate, which stimulates the central nervous system and creates feelings of alertness and concentration.
+Quite easily, considering it is methylphenidate, which stimulates the central nervous system and creates feelings of alertness and concentration.
 Most of the time, teens and young adults use it to study better, harder, faster, and longer.
-Ritalin helps people come out of their shell and feel more comfortable in social situations.
+Ritalin helps people come out of their shells and feel more comfortable in social situations.

 The sad truth is that Ritalin is inexpensive and can be found almost anywhere.
 The sale price of Ritalin, referred to as “Poor Man’s Cocaine,” “Diet Coke,” “Smart Drug,” and Vitamin R,” is anywhere between $1 and $5 per pill in school up to $20 per pill on the black market.